Prostate cancer: Supportive care

 People with prostate cancer are around twice as likely to experience anxiety or depression compared to those without cancer.
 When added to normal prostate cancer treatments, psychological interventions such as psychoeducation and cognitive behavioral therapy can help reduce anxiety, depression, and general distress.

 As those severely ill with metastatic prostate cancer approach the end of their lives, most experience confusion and may hallucinate or have trouble recognizing loved ones.
 Confusion is caused by various conditions, including kidney failure, sepsis, dehydration, and as a side effect of various drugs, especially opioids.
 Most people sleep for long periods, and some feel drowsy when awake.
 Restlessness is also common, sometimes caused by physical discomfort from constipation or urinary retention, sometimes caused by anxiety.
 In their last few days, affected men's breathing may become shallow and slow, with long pauses between breaths.
 Breathing may be accompanied by a rattling noise as fluid lingers in the throat, but this is not uncomfortable for the affected person.
 Their hands and feet may cool to the touch, and skin become blotchy or blue due to weaker blood circulation.
-Many stop eating and drinking, resulting in dry-feeling mouth, which can be aided by moistening the mouth and lips.
+Many stop eating and drinking, resulting in a dry-feeling mouth, which can be aided by moistening the mouth and lips.
 The person becomes less and less responsive, and eventually the heart and breathing stop.

 Prognosis

-The prognosis of diagnosed prostate cancer varies widely based on the cancer's grade and stage at the time of diagnosis; those with lower stage disease have vastly improved prognoses.
+The prognosis of diagnosed prostate cancer varies widely based on the cancer's grade and stage at the time of diagnosis; those with lower-stage disease have vastly improved prognoses.
 Around 80% of prostate cancer diagnoses are in men whose cancer is still confined to the prostate.
 These men can survive long after diagnosis, with as many as 99% still alive 10 years from diagnosis.
 Men whose cancer has metastasized to a nearby part of the body (around 15% of diagnoses) have poorer prognoses, with five-year survival rates of 60–80%.
 Those with metastases in distant body sites (around 5% of diagnoses) have relatively poor prognoses, with five-year survival rates of 30–40%.

-Those who have low blood PSA levels at diagnosis, and whose tumors have a low Gleason grade and less-advanced clinical stage tend to have better prognoses.
-After prostatectomy or radiotherapy, those who have a short time between treatment and a subsequent rise in PSA levels, or quickly rising PSA levels are more likely to die from their cancers.
+Those who have low blood PSA levels at diagnosis, and whose tumors have a low Gleason grade and less-advanced clinical stage, tend to have better prognoses.
+After prostatectomy or radiotherapy, those who have a short time between treatment and a subsequent rise in PSA levels, or quickly rising PSA levels, are more likely to die from their cancers.
 Castration-resistant metastatic prostate cancer is incurable, and kills a majority of those whose disease reaches this stage.